 And while the rising El Niño this year will eventually cycle back to its cool phase, it won’t be enough to offset humanity’s consumption of fossil fuels.
 “What really matters from the long-term point of view is this relentless rise in greenhouse gas concentrations,” McPhaden said.
 “You cannot escape that there will be continued warming because of that.”

 These forecasts, however, buy precious time to prepare.
 While El Niño can push some disasters to greater extremes, tools like early warning systems, disaster shelters, evacuations, and climate-resilient building codes can keep the human toll in check.
-It’s going to be a hot summer, but it doesn’t have to be a deadly one.
+It’s going to be an extreme year, but it doesn’t have to be a deadly one.

-Update, June 8, 10:30 am: This story was originally published on May 30 and has been updated with the National Weather Service’s official announcement of an El Niño year.
+Update, October 12, 2 pm: This story was originally published on May 30 and has been updated with new temperature records and NOAA’s updated El Niño forecast.